greenelab/cimr-d/doc/contributing.md

 ## eQTL upload yaml file example

 Here is an example yaml file for eQTL data submission.
-This example refers to a file linked on a website, GTEx Portal.
-Since the file contains all required columns for _cimr-d_ but have different column names, this information has been noted in the `data_file` section of the yaml file.
+It refers to a file linked on a website, GTEx Portal.
+Since the file contains all required columns for _cimr-d_ but has different column names, this information has been noted in the `data_file` section of the yaml file.